UMAIR000001/data-science-practice/README.md

 # 🚀 GenAI Week 3 – GitHub & Kaggle Progress

 Assalam o Alaikum 👋
 Welcome to my **GenAI Week 3** assignment repo!
-This repository contains all my work from Week 3 of our course, including:
+This repository contains all my work from Week 1,2 of  Summer Break, including:

 - My learnings from the Google GenAI course on Kaggle
 - Creative prompts I used with AI tools